igordejanovic/igordejanovic.github.io/about.md

 I am user, supporter, and developer of Free/Libre Open-Source Software.
 Check out my FLOSS projects at [github]({{ site.github }}).

-Some of my research are listed at [my university page](http://informatika.ftn.uns.ac.rs/IgorDejanovic/).
+Some of my research is listed at [my university page](http://informatika.ftn.uns.ac.rs/IgorDejanovic/).

 You can follow me on [twitter](https://twitter.com/dejanovicigor).